 - You can access the Aliso/Wood Canyon trail from the park.

-- There are only 2 picnic tables and one bench to sit on.
-I suggest bringing a blanket so you can sit on the grass.
+- I suggest bringing a blanket so you can sit on the grass.

 - Whether you park on Laguna Hills Drive or Indian Hills Lane, you have quite a walk to the playground area.
 Make sure you have everything you need before leaving your car.
 There is nothing worse than realizing your child’s sippy cup is in the car after you have walked all the way down to the playground!